MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5806.md

 -->

-As a procurement specialist, use the report to:
+Procurement specialists use the report to:

-* Analyze posted purchase item charges to assess added costs, such as freight, insurance, and handling charges, for each item purchased
+* Analyze posted purchase item charges to assess added costs, such as freight, insurance, and handling charges, for items.
-* Identify opportunities for cost savings by negotiating better pricing or terms with suppliers
+* Identify opportunities to save cost by negotiating better pricing or terms with suppliers.
-* Optimize procurement strategies for efficient cost management and accurate inventory valuation
+* Optimize procurement strategies for efficient cost management and accurate inventory valuation.

-As a sales or marketing manager, use the report to:
+Sales or marketing managers use the report to:

-* Analyze posted sales item charges to assess added costs, such as freight, insurance, and handling charges, for each item sold
+* Analyze posted sales item charges to assess added costs, such as freight, insurance, and handling charges, for items.
-* Identify opportunities for pricing adjustments or promotions to improve profit margins
+* Identify opportunities to adjust prices or run promotions to improve profit margins.
-* Optimize sales and marketing strategies for efficient cost management and accurate inventory valuation
+* Optimize sales and marketing strategies for efficient cost management and accurate inventory valuation.

-As an controller or accountant, use the report to:
+Controller or accountants use the report to:

-* Analyze posted item charges to ensure that all costs associated with each item are accurately recorded and reflected in financial statements
+* Analyze posted item charges to ensure that all costs associated with each item are accurately recorded and reflected in financial statements.
-* Reconcile inventory valuation with financial records and identify any discrepancies
+* Reconcile inventory valuation with financial records and identify discrepancies.
-* Optimize financial reporting and ensure accurate cost calculation and inventory valuation
+* Optimize financial reporting and ensure accurate cost calculation and inventory valuation.

 ## Try the report